apache/celix/documents/cmake_commands/README.md

 - If NAME is provided that will be used as Bundle-Name.
 Default the bundle target name is used as symbolic name.
 - If SYMBOLIC_NAME is provided that will be used as Bundle-SymbolicName.
 Default the bundle target name is used as symbolic name.
 - If DESCRIPTION is provided that will be used as Bundle-Description.
 Default this is empty
 - If VERSION is provided.
 That will be used for the Bundle-Version.
-In combination with SOURCES the version will alse be use to set the activator library target property VERSION and SOVERSION.
+In combination with SOURCES the version will also be used to set the activator library target property VERSION and SOVERSION.
 For SOVERSION only the major part is used.
 Expected scheme is "<major>.<minor>.<path>".
 Default version is "0.0.0"
 - If PRIVATE_LIBRARIES is provided all provided lib are added to the "Private-Library" manifest statement and added in the root of the bundle. libraries can be cmake library targets or absolute paths to existing libraries.
 - If EXPORT_LIBRARIES is provided all provided lib are added to the "Export-Library" manifest statement and added in the root of the bundle. libraries can be cmake library targets or absolute paths to existing libraries.
 This is not yet supported by the celix framework.